 CM 4341.
 Organizational Communication.
 3 Semester Hours.

 The study of communication practices and processes within organizations.
 The theory and practice of employee interactions are explored in a variety of contexts such as the work unit, supervisory relationships, group meetings, inter-group relations, corporate-wide communications, and external public relations.
 Effective communication strategies are introduced and discussed.
-(Formerly SE4341) Recommended prerequisite: CM/SE 1351.

 CM 4350.
-Career Seminar.
+Senior Capstone in Communication Studies.
 3 Semester Hours.

 Focus on three areas of career development: (1) life-planning, an exploration of talents, skills, education, and career interests; (2) intensive careers research, study and practice of procedures used in career search, including (3) résumés, interviews, letters of application.
 Course is writing intensive with strong emphasis on oral communication skills.
-Required of all CM majors, this course should be taken in the first semester senior year.(Formerly SE4350).
+Required of all CM majors, this course should be taken in the first semester senior year.(Fall).

 CM 4351.
 Persuasion and Advocacy.
 3 Semester Hours.

 This course is designed to be a pragmatic introduction to the theory and practice of persuasion across a variety of professional contexts.
 The course goals are for students to become more critical consumers of persuasive appeals and to also become more powerful and effective public advocates.
 This course is highly recommended for business and professional and pre-law students.
-(Formerly SE4351) Recommended prerequisite: CM/SE 1351.

 CM 4391.
 Special Studies in Communication.
 3 Semester Hours.